katereverie/JavaScript/libraries/React/about.md

   MyComponent.defaultProps = { location: 'Düsseldorf' }
 ```

-In this case, you have defined a location prop set to the string 'San Francisco'.
+In this case, you have defined a location prop set to the string 'Düsseldorf'.
 Unless specified otherwise, this will be assigned as default to the prop.
-Also, React assigns default props if props are undefined. (to `null`).
+Also, React assigns default props if props are undefined.

-#### overriding default props
+#### Overriding default props

 Basically, explicitly setting the prop values for a component *is* overriding the default props.